Product prototyping is one of the most rewarding things you can do in the process of developing a new product.

-- Prototypes enable you to test and refine how well your product design functions.
+Prototypes enable you to test and refine how well your product design functions.

-- Prototyping encourages evaluation of performance on the materials used.
+Prototyping encourages evaluation of performance on the materials used.

 The ideation phase of NPD typically involves consideration and analysis of materials suitable for construction.
 Initial specifications may include using a particular material to keep to a low budget.
 However, after developing a prototype, you may decide that the alternative more costly material will improve performance to an extent to justify the extra expense.

-- Prototypes to attract investors.
+Prototypes to attract investors.

 When approaching potential investors, a prototype of your design will ensure you are taken more seriously.
-A prototype will always distinguish an idea from sketch or computer-generated image version.
+A prototype will always distinguish an idea from a sketch or computer-generated image version.
 An inventor armed with a prototype will be viewed as a serious innovator with a purpose well thought through and a feasible project idea to take to market.

-- Prototypes benefiting all areas of your organization.
+Prototypes benefiting all areas of your organisation.

-The engineering or product development team is only the first segment of an organization when thinking in terms of NPD.
+The engineering or product development team is only the first segment of an organisation when thinking in terms of NPD.
 Obviously, a prototype is beneficial in this department.
 However, it is important that other relevant areas within your company such as the sales team and marketing department have a full understanding of the product, so they are better prepared to develop campaigns and sales pitches that accurately portray the product.
 A prototype will of greater value for this than drawings or sketches may have been.

-- Prototyping to determine the most advantageous manufacturing methods.
+Prototyping to determine the most advantageous manufacturing methods.